 Playing outdoors, in the sun, is one of the great pleasures of childhood.
-Yet we are more aware than ever of the dangers of the sun’s rays, and their growing intensity means that delicate children’s skin needs the safest protection available.
-So play it safe in the sun.
+Yet we are more aware than ever of the dangers of the sun’s rays, and their growing intensity means that delicate children’s skin needs special protection.

 How does the sun effect young skin?